hoisofthehois/COM-CSharpScripting/README.md

   }
 }
 ```
 The same thing happens when retrieving results from the script; in that case, it is sufficient to call the `ToString()` method that every .NET type has.
+Result value are read from those properties of the `mainObject` that have a public getter but a private setter, and become available under a key that is the name of the respective property.

+Apart from basic types, `Bitmap`s can be specified as parameters using the `IScriptParams.SetImage` method.
+The images are created using the specified pixel data passed as an `IntPtr` ([doc](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap.-ctor?view=netframework-4.6.2#System_Drawing_Bitmap__ctor_System_Int32_System_Int32_System_Int32_System_Drawing_Imaging_PixelFormat_System_IntPtr_)), and stored in a separate dictionary.
+As the pixels values can be modified within the script (e.g. after Bitmap.LockBits or using GDI+), images effectively become in/out parameters.

 ### Exposing the C# script host to C++